 Statistical analysis

 The data analysis was conducted using SPSS 22.0 software.
-The measurement data expressed as mean ± standard deviation and compared by using Student’s t-tests.
+The measurement data expressed as mean ± SD and compared by using Student’s t-tests.
 The counting data expressed as n (%) and compared by using χ2 test.
 P < 0.05 had a statistical significance.

 RESULTS